OpenNeuroDatasets-JSONLD/ds006260/README.txt

 |              run-2                  |  EEG for reading paradigm, or the first block of math|
 |              run-3                  |  EEG for the second block of math|

-Example: the file "sub-Rc11_ses-1_task-SmartickDataset_run-2_eeg.set" is related to:
+Example: the file *"sub-Rc11_ses-1_task-SmartickDataset_run-2_eeg.set"* is related to:
 - The 11th subject from the reading difficulties group, control subgroup (sub-Rc11).
 - EEG recording from the PRE-intervention (ses-1) while performing the reading activity (run-2)

-###  Independent variables
+##  Independent variables
 - Study groups:
-	- Reading difficulties.
+    + Reading difficulties.
-		- Control: children did not followed any intervention
+        * Control: children did not follow any intervention
-		- Experimental: children used the reading program of Smartick for 3 months
+	* Experimental: children used the reading program of Smartick for 3 months
-	- Math difficulties
+    + Math difficulties
-		- Control: children did not followed any intervention
+        * Control: children did not follow any intervention
-		- Experimental: children used the math program of Smartick for 3 months
+	* Experimental: children used the math program of Smartick for 3 months
 - Condition:
-	- PRE-intervention: first psychological and electroencephalographic evaluation
+    + PRE-intervention: first psychological and electroencephalographic evaluation
-	- POST-invervention: second psychological and electroencephalographic evaluation
+    + POST-invervention: second psychological and electroencephalographic evaluation

-###  Dependent variables
+##  Dependent variables
 - Psychometric data from the reading difficulties group:
  - Orthographic_ERR: number of orthographic errors.
  - Phonological_ERR: number of phonological errors.